jQuery API

 • version added: 1.4.before( function )

 The .before() and .insertBefore() methods perform the same task.
-The major difference is in the syntax-specifically, in the placement of the content and target.
-With .before(), the selector expression preceding the method is the container before which the content is inserted.
-With .insertBefore(), on the other hand, the content precedes the method, either as a selector expression or as markup created on the fly, and it is inserted before the target container.
+The major difference is in the syntax—specifically, in the placement of the content and target.
+With .before(), the content to be inserted comes from the method's argument: $(target).before(contentToBeInserted).
+With .insertBefore(), on the other hand, the content precedes the method and is inserted before the target, which in turn is passed as the .insertBefore() method's argument: $(contentToBeInserted).insertBefore(target).

 Consider the following HTML: